MaimoonaAbid/Air-University-admission-chatbot-using-machine-learning/README.md

 ## Note

-we implement the first approach using jinja2 templates within our Flask app.
+jinja2 templates will be used within Flask app.
 Only slight modifications are needed to run the frontend separately.
-I put the final frontend code for a standalone frontend application in the [standalone-frontend](/standalone-frontend) folder.